ietf-teep/architecture/draft-ietf-teep-architecture.md

 the TA developer may provide its TA to a TAM that will be managing the TA in various devices.
 At step 3, a user will go to an Application Store to download the Untrusted Application.
-The Untrusted Application will trigger TA installation by initiating communication with a TAM.
-This is the step 4.
-The Untrusted Application will interact with TAM via a TEEP Broker that faciliates communications between a TAM and the TEEP Agent in TEE.
+Since the Untrusted Application depends on the TA, installing the Untrusted Application will trigger TA installation by initiating communication with a TAM.
+This is step 4.
+The TEEP Agent will interact with TAM via a TEEP Broker that faciliates communications between a TAM and the TEEP Agent in TEE.

-Some TA installation might ask for a user's consent.
-On the other hand, a Device Administrator may choose what Untrusted Applications and related TAs to be installed.
-A user consention flow is out of scope of the TEEP architecture.
+Some TA installation implementations might ask for a user's consent.
+In other implementations, a Device Administrator might choose what Untrusted Applications and related TAs to be installed.
+A user consent flow is out of scope of the TEEP architecture.

 The main components consist of a set of standard messages created by a TAM to deliver TA management commands to a device,